Top-Rated North Charleston Slip and Fall Lawyer

 Slip and Fall or Trip and Fall Injuries at Work

 In most circumstances, an employee who is injured on the job will be entitled to workers’ compensation benefits.
-That includes employees who fall in the workplace, or elsewhere while on the job.
-Workers’ compensation is usually an exclusive remedy as to the employer, meaning that an employee usually can’t sue the employer for their injuries–not even if the employer’s negligence caused the fall.
+That includes employees who fall in the workplace or elsewhere while on the job.
+Workers’ compensation is usually an exclusive remedy as to the employer, meaning that an employee usually can’t sue the employer for their injuries, not even if the employer’s negligence caused the fall.

-However, in some circumstances there may be a third party who is responsible or partly responsible for the injury.
+However, in some circumstances, there may be a third party who is responsible or partly responsible for the injury.
 For example, if a supplier making a delivery to a business spills oil on the warehouse floor and leaves it there without notifying anyone, a worker who slips and falls on the oil patch may have a personal injury claim against the supplier in addition to their workers’ compensation claim.
-If you’re injured at work, it is usually best to work with a personal injury attorney who is experienced with both workers’ compensation claims and personal injury claims, to ensure that you don’t miss out on compensation.
+If you’re injured at work, it is usually best to work with a Charleston personal injury lawyer who is experienced with both workers’ compensation claims and personal injury claims, to ensure that you don’t miss out on compensation.

 How Much is My Slip and Fall Case Worth?